Minagoroshi/Minagoroshi/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 😃 &nbsp; I love modding games and researching security vulnerabilities in other platforms:)
+- 😃 &nbsp; I love modding games and researching security vulnerabilities in other platforms :)
 - 🎓 &nbsp; Looking at attending college at Kent State university majoring in CS
 - 💼 &nbsp; I sell my own products, and do Code-for-Hire to make my money
 - 🌱 &nbsp; Learning more about Low Level programming, and Front End Design